ennerf/HdrHistogramVisualizer/README.md

 **Export Log** internally uses the same methods as jHiccupLogProcessor.
 The input options are mapped to the corresponding commandline options.

 **-csv** adds the '-csv' option to log export.
 It does not have an effect on the visualization.

-<h2>Notes</h2>

-I've primarily created this project for internal use and to experiment with charts in JavaFX, and have only implemented the functionality that I tend to need.
-If you find that you are missing a feature, just create an issue and I'll see whether I can add it.